lazyparser/gsoc2013/proposal.md

 Profile Kraken and Octane benchmarks and assess the overhead caused by profiling;
 Implement a basic block counter version if the overhead keeps high.
 (3 weeks)
 - Week 5 - 7: Implement the Branch Pruning Pass.
 I allocate 3 weeks for it due to the dependencies and complexities in the IonMonkey.
+(3 weeks)
 - Week 8 - 9: Benchmark the performance impact of the branch profiler and pruning pass.
 Test different pruning policies.
 Find a balance point between the aggressiveness of pruning and the costs of bailout.
+(2 weeks)
 - Week 10 - 13: Analyze the impact on other IonMonkey optimizations.
 I will focus on Constant Propagation, Range Analysis, Type Inference and Register Allocation.
+(3 weeks)

 ### Open Source Development Experience
 Hidden.